Trip Cancellation Insurance in Canada: What's Covered and How to Claim

 What does trip cancellation insurance cover?

 Trip cancellation insurance covers prepaid costs related to your trip up to the time of your intended departure.
-You'll find an extensive list of eligible reasons for cancelling your trip in your insurance booklet.
-They typically include:
+You'll find an extensive list of eligible reasons for cancelling your trip in your insurance booklet, but you might qualify for reimbursement if:

 • A natural disaster destroyed your home or business.

-• Bad weather or mechanical failure delays your transportation and you miss a) more than 30% of the trip or b) a connecting flight/vehicle
+• Bad weather or mechanical failure delays your transportation, and you miss more than 30% of the trip or miss a connecting flight/vehicle.

-Each provider’s insurance certificate will look different but the above reasons are pretty standard.
-Some policies include more niche reasons for trip cancellation, such as one of the travelers being selected for jury duty that conflicts with the trip.
+Each provider's insurance certificate will look different, but the above reasons are pretty standard.
+Some policies include more niche reasons for trip cancellation, such as one of the travellers being selected for jury duty that conflicts with the trip.

-If you already booked your flight, hotel room, and/or excursions but had to cancel your trip for one of the above reasons, your travel insurance would cover any non-refundable expenses up to the limit defined in your contract.
+If you already booked your flight, hotel room, and/or excursions but had to cancel your trip for an eligible reason, your travel insurance would cover any non-refundable expenses up to the limit defined in your contract.

 If you can't find a specific reason in your insurance certificate, it's probably not covered.
 You're also not covered if a travel advisory was in place when you booked the trip.
 Keep in mind that trip cancellation insurance is only in effect before you begin your travels.